christophgietl/mleng/docs/pipeline-and-artefacts.md

 <cite style="font-size:0.8em">D. Sculley et al. (2015) on QA for ML systems</cite>

+Note: Explain this quote!
-Note: D. Sculley and his nine co-authors have been working for several years on ML systems at Google, Inc.
+D. Sculley and his nine co-authors have been working for several years on ML systems at Google, Inc.

 ---